LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 -----------------------

-Clicking on the "Datasources" link in the Main Menu will take you to a web page that lists the data sources your instance can access.
+Clicking on the "Datasources" link in the Main Menu will take you to a web page that lists the datasources your instance can access.
 Clicking on a data source will reveal a list of hosts that have already been configured as well as an :guilabel:`Add host` button.
 Clicking on that button reveals a form to enter the "Host", "Port", "Username", and "Password" information for a new host.
 Entering